 that the best criterion for

-assessing genealogical usefulness is not the shared cMs but the number
+assessing genealogical usefulness is currently not the shared cMs but the number

 of shared matches.

 I will conclude with some statistics as of 16 July 2020 on the

 matches in danger of removal from my own AncestryDNA match list:

 - I wish that AncestryDNA would divert some of the